ThomasStolt/Get_Vigor165_DSL_Status/README.md

 SNMPv2-MIB::sysDescr.0 = STRING: DrayTek Corporation, Router Model: Vigor165, Version: 4.2.3.1_STD...
 ```

-If you get an error and connot find out why, you can try nmap for basic connectivity checking.
-You need to use the "-sU" flag to tell nmap to scan UDP ports (SNMP is UDP, not TCP) and you likely need to use sudo:
+If you get an error it might be helful to try nmap for basic connectivity checking.
+Simply use the "-sU" flag to tell nmap to scan UDP ports (SNMP is UDP, not TCP) and you likely need to use sudo:

 ```console
 pi@raspberry-pi:~ % sudo nmap -sU <router_IP_address>